melg8/wow_issues/README.md

 Steps to reproduce the behavior with as much detail as possible: Here is example of druid using backdoor jump on new version of map today.
 After that he was trying to cap gy, so he didnt encounter any problems from last screen till gy.
 I observed druid

+## Winterfall runners stack up in sneaky way as single mob
+   - Original issue number: 4126
+   - Opened: 08:11 11/08/2023

+### Please, provide a clear description what the bug is:
+Winterfall runners that roam across winterspring can stack up in the way, that player see them as single mob, while in reality there is three of them roaming in sync.
+This can be problematic for hardcore character, that will try to aggro single mob, and get 2 as gift.

+### Steps to reproduce the behavior with as much detail as possible:
+- Go to 63.4, 26.5 in winterspring
+- Wait for roamers
+- Observe something like this:

+Their models and animations sync up, so only way to saw 3 of them is by using nameplates.